 Your purchases help support leadership, prevention and entrepreneurship for Lakota Youth!

-Our honey is produced in South Dakota by Lakota Youth society members.
+Our honey and other beeswax products are produced in South Dakota by Lakota Youth society members.
 These young and promising entrepreneurs share many responsibilities from raising and caring for the bees to producing and manufacturing of the final product.

 This project not only motivates the Native American youth, it also nurtures the community and local environment.